hakanensari/vacuum/README.markdown

 Use [VCR](http://github.com/myronmarston/vcr) to stub your requests.
 [This file](http://github.com/papercavalier/sucker/blob/master/spec/support/vcr.rb) should help you set up VCR with RSpec.

 Don't match requests on URI.
-The parameters include a timestamp, so each URI is unique.
+The parameters include a timestamp that results in each URI being unique.

 Compatibility
 -------------

-Specs pass against Ruby 1.8.7 and 1.9.2.
+Specs pass against Ruby 1.8.7, Ruby 1.9.2, and Rubinius 1.1.